KhronosGroup/glTF/extensions/2.0/Khronos/KHR_mesh_quantization/README.md

 ## Extending Mesh Attributes

-When `KHR_quantized_geometry` extension is supported, the set of types used for storing geometry attributes is expanded according to the table below.
+When `KHR_mesh_quantization` extension is supported, the set of types used for storing geometry attributes is expanded according to the table below.

 |Name|Accessor Type(s)|Component Type(s)|Description|
 |----|----------------|-----------------|-----------|